-Where reference is made in this Disclosure Statement to provisions found in the Residence and Services Agreement, the Entrance Fee Agreement, or other documents, the provisions referred to are not quoted verbatim.
+Where references adhere to in this Disclosure Statement to provisions found in the Residence and Services Agreement, the Entrance Fee Agreement, or other documents, the provisions referred to are not quoted verbatim.
 Only the language of the provisions necessary to understand the reference is included.
-For the exact language of the referenced provisions, see the specific agreement from which the reference is made.
+For the exact language of the referenced provisions, see the specific agreement from which the reference builds upon.